 Webster’s definition of influence “to flow into” sparks curiosity – on a gut level.

-Women want to be influential.
+People want to be influential.
+They want to make a difference.
 Influence as only what’s done to someone else is superficial.

 That which is superficial is, by nature, disempowering.

 What is the component that’s both vital and palpable in determining where your influence comes from, how you influence yourself, and only then how you influence your environment?

 In other words, what is the source—not the execution—of influence?

 3. Influence is more an internal process than an external one.

 There’s a difference between human being and human doing.
 Instead of having influence, become influential.
 Being influential begins with the inner process of listening to your intuition, your soul, and your sense of knowing.
 It’s the alignment of your soul, your mind and your response.

 The soul and mind are the ‘being’ aspects of influence.

 The outer aspect of influence is the ‘doing’ aspect.

 At your fingertips (and inside your soul) is the information you need to focus and stay on track with your influence goals, the dynamics you need to understand, the people you’re influencing, and the traps.
 This is where you will see every possible influence angle in order to harness its power for your benefit.